yorickpeterse/ruby-lint/doc/configuration.md

       - app
       - lib

-### debug

-A boolean that indicates that debugging mode should be enabled or disabled, by default this is disabled.

-Example:

-    ---
-    debug: true

 ### ignore_paths

 A list of patterns to apply to the `directories` option to filter out unwanted